llds66/cwgiDocs/introduce.md

 # What is CWGI?

 ## Cause
-Read CWGI author[Jacky Wong](https://github.com/jw-12138/) published blog posts[《开源了博客的评论系统》](https://jw1.dev/open-sourcing-comment-system/)and[《从头做一个基于GitHub Issues的评论系统》](https://jw1.dev/2022/10/23/a01/), Get to know CWGI better.
+Read CWGI author[Jacky Wong](https://github.com/jw-12138/) published blog posts[《Open source blog comment system 》](https://jw1.dev/open-sourcing-comment-system/)and[《Build a comment system based on GitHub Issues from scratch 》](https://jw1.dev/2022/10/23/a01/), get to know CWGI better.

 ## What It Is
 A minimalist comment system based on GitHub Issues